openedx/edx-documentation/en_us/video/source/video_course.rst

 Add the edX Video ID to a Video Component
 ************************************************

-This section describes the process that you follow in place of the `Step 4.
+This section describes the process that course teams follow in place of the `Step 4.
 Create a Video Component`_ section in the *Building and Running an edX Course* guide.
 This section assumes that you are familiar with the process described in the `Developing Your Course`_ chapter.

 You complete these steps in Studio.

 #.
 From the **Content** menu select **Outline**.
 The **Course Outline** page
    opens.

 #.
 Select or add a unit, and then click **Video** to add a video component.

-To
-   edit an existing video component, locate the video component window and then click **Edit**.
+   To edit an existing video component, locate the video component window and then click **Edit**.
 The Editing: Video popup opens to the Basic tab.

+3. In the **Component Display Name** field, enter the identifying name that you want students to see for this video.

 #.
+At the top of the Editing: Video popup click **Advanced**.
+Additional fields
-In the **Component Display Name** field, enter the identifying name that you
+   appear below the **Component Display Name** and **Default Timed Transcript** fields.
-   want students to see for this video.

 #.
-Delete the value in the **Default Video URL** field.
-This field must be
-   blank.

-5. At the top of the Editing: Video popup click **Advanced**.
-Additional fields appear below the **Component Display Name** and **Default Timed Transcript** fields.

-#.
 Scroll down to the **EdX Video ID** field and paste in the ID of the video
    file that you want to play.
 See :ref:`Copy the edX Video ID`.

+   When you supply a valid edX video ID in this field, it overrides values in the **Default Video URL**, **Video File URLs**, and the **YouTube ID** fields.

 #.
 Set the **Video Download Allowed** field to **True** or **False** to define
    whether students can download this video.

-.. %%%%% Rachel is that ^ correct? should they always select True?

-11. Do not supply any values for the **Video File URLs** field.
-This field must be blank.

 #.
-Optionally, supply a **Video Start Time** or a **Video Stop Time** if you
-   do not want the entire video to play.

-#.
-Do not supply any values for the **YouTube ID** speed fields.
-These fields
-   must remain blank.

-#.
 Click **Save**.

-#.
-To supply captions for the video, you select one of the options for the
-   **Default Timed Transcript** field.

-..
-Rachel is that ^ correct, or should they always use the Upload New Transcript option (and not the Import YouTube Transcript option)?
+The referenced video appears in the video component.

-   Captions are required for all videos.
-See `Step 2.
-Create or Obtain a Video Transcript`_ in the *Building and Running an edX Course* guide.
+For information about completing a video component by adding a transcript, see the `Step 2.
+Create or Obtain a Video Transcript`_ section in the *Building and Running an edX Course* guide.

-#.
-Complete the **Download Transcript Allowed** and **Downloadable Transcript
-   URL** fields.

-#.
-Complete the **Show Transcript** and **Transcript Languages** fields.

-#.
-Optionally, in the **Upload Handout** field include an accompanying file in
-   any format.

 .. _Step 2.
 Create or Obtain a Video Transcript: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/creating_content/create_video.html#step-2-create-or-obtain-a-video-transcript

 .. _Step 4.
 Create a Video Component: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/creating_content/create_video.html#step-4-create-a-video-component